Talk about wedding favours!

 UPDATE #1: The CBC wrote a story about this PressProgress report and asked MacKay’s office about the judicial appointments.
 A MacKay spokesperson said: “In the case of lawyers applying to be judges, committees assess them, provide comments, and also recommend them or not for appointment.
 The minister of justice only appoints those recommended by such committees.”

-UPDATE #2: Responding to questions about MacKay's judicial appointments during Question Period on Monday Feb.
-16th, Parliamentary Secretary to the Minister of Justice Bob Dechert rejected NDP Justice Critic François Boivin's characterization of the appointments as "patronage" that "undermines the credibility of justice," stating that these "eminently qualified individuals" were "vetted by the judicial advisory council" and that it's "upon their recommendations that all appointments are made."
+UPDATE #2: Responding to questions about MacKay’s judicial appointments during Question Period on Monday Feb.
+16th, Parliamentary Secretary to the Minister of Justice Bob Dechert rejected NDP Justice Critic François Boivin’s characterization of the appointments as “patronage” that “undermines the credibility of justice.”
+Dechert stated they “eminently qualified individuals” who were “vetted by the judicial advisory council.”
+It’s “upon their recommendations that all appointments are made,” he added.